segundofarina/HomeHelper/webapp/src/main/webapp/resources/adminTemplate/vendors/jQuery-Smart-Wizard/README.md

         </td>
         <td>
             <strong>Object Array</strong>: an array of the object of all the step anchor elements
-            <strong>Object</strong>: Context information with key: <em>fromStep</em> indicating which step the user was on when they clicked the finish button.
+            <strong>Object</strong>: Context information with key: <em>fromStep</em> indicating which step the client was on when they clicked the finish button.
         </td>
     </tr>
 </table>